Narrows, Redstone, McClure Pass Rock Climbing

 Please carefully determine the climb's access issues before you venture out here.
 Thanks!

-Browse More Classics in Narrows, Redstone, McClure Pass
+Browse More Rock Climbing Classics in Narrows, Redstone, McClure Pass

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Narrows, Redstone, McClure Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Narrows, Redstone, McClure Pass:

 Featured Route For Narrows, Redstone, McClure Pass